-Wash your wound using mild soap and water when you have a bath or a shower.
+When having a bath or shower, wash your wound using mild soap and water.
 In hospital, you should be able to have a shower after your pacing wires have been removed (after four or five days).
 Avoid very hot water and soaking in a bath until your incision wound has healed.

-Protect the wound from exposure to sunlight during the first year after surgery because the scar will be darker if it is exposed to the sun.
+Protect the wound from exposure to sunlight during the first year after surgery, as the scar will be darker if it is exposed to the sun.

 Call your doctor if you notice:

 - increased tenderness around the incision site